Sedgwick County hospitals seeing drop in COVID patients

 It gives Dr. Moore at Wesley and Dr. Sam Antonios with Via Christi some space to work.

-Dr. Moore adds, “Bed occupancy is below crisis levels and overall the numbers are coming down city-wide and nationally.”
+“Bed occupancy is below crisis levels, and overall, the numbers are coming down city-wide and nationally,” Dr. Moore added.

 Both doctors say good hygiene and safe practice could be a reason for the dip in the numbers.